WordPress Themes For Photographers

 - Look for themes that use responsive design.
 Responsive design ensures that your content will show up correctly, no matter what device your viewers are using.
-Without a responsive design, your site may look great on a desktop, but look weirdly compressed or otherwise malformed when seen on a smartphone.
+Without a responsive design, your website may look great on a desktop, but look weirdly compressed or otherwise malformed when seen on a smartphone.

 - If you really want your images to look great all of the time, your WordPress theme will also need to be “retina-ready.”
 Retina-ready is Apple’s new high-resolution technology for getting the sharpest images that translate perfectly across all screen sizes.
 Sure, it’s only good on Apple products, but now-a-days that’s around 30 million people and if you want your images to look great 100% of the time and on all platforms, Apple users can’t be ignored.